jecklgamis/reactjs-app-example/README.md

 ```
 make run
 ```
-If things go well, should be able to reach the endpoint `http://localhost:8080` in your browser.
+If things go well, you should be able to reach the endpoint `http://localhost:8080` in your browser.

 ## Contributing
 Please raise issue or pull request.
 Thanks for contributing!